boudinfl/pke/README.md

 ### Computing Document Frequency (DF) weights (required for some models)

-Before using some keyphrase extraction algorithms (e.g. TfIdf, KP-Miner), one need to compute DF weights from a collection of documents.
+Before using some keyphrase extraction algorithms (i.e. TfIdf, KP-Miner, Kea, WINGNUS), one need to compute DF weights from a collection of documents.
 Such weights can be computed as:

     from pke import compute_document_frequency
     from string import punctuation